World War II and American animation: Animation supporting the war effort

 The government also used animation studios like Walt Disney to encourage people to pay their taxes promptly.
 In the New Spirit, Donald Duck listens attentively to the radio as it tells him about the importance of paying his income taxes.
 It details how to fill out a new tax form for households making less than $3,000.00.
 In Spirit of ’43 Donald is caught in a conundrum to either spend his money in frivolous pursuits, which aids the Axis, or save his money so he can pay his taxes and support the war effort.
 In both of these films, paying taxes is described as a right and a privilege and should be done gladly and proudly for the war effort.
 "Taxes run the factories which make the war supplies" according to the narrator in the cartoon.
 Spirit of ’43 blames Hitler and Hirohito for the high taxes.

 The Disney team was also commissioned by the government’s agricultural division to make a short film about food in America.
-The film highlighted the importance of the American farmer and to alleviate fears about food supplies by giving detailed numbers on America's considerable agricultural production.
+The film highlighted the importance of the American farmer and alleviated fears about food supplies by giving detailed numbers on America's considerable agricultural production.
 The films created to support this effort included Food Will Win the War and The Grain that Built a Hemisphere.
-Characters in Foney Fables ridiculed characters, even an old lady, who stockpiled food.
+Characters in Foney Fables ridiculed characters who stockpiled food.
 A Tale of Two Kitties, encouraged civilians to grow their own food in victory gardens so there would be food for troops.